Rajesh Tope

-Rajesh Ankushrao Tope is an Indian politician and member of the Nationalist Congress Party (Sharadchandra Pawar).He was Member of Legislative assembly till November 2024.
+Rajesh Ankushrao Tope alias Rajesh Bhaiyya is an Indian politician and member of the Nationalist Congress Party (Sharadchandra Pawar).He was Member of Legislative assembly till November 2024.
 Rajesh Tope won the Ghansawangi (Vidhan Sabha constituency) in 2019 Maharashtra Legislative Assembly election.
 He won the 2009 Assembly Election from the same constituency.2019 to 2024 was his third term as a member from Ghansawangi constituency, while before that he was 2 Time MLA from Ambad constituency, Maharashtra Legislative Assembly MLA.
 He served as the Health Minister of Maharashtra in the Uddhav Thackeray ministry.
 He also worked as a guardian minister of Jalna in his political career.

 Constituency

 Rajesh Tope had represented the Ghansawangi (Vidhan Sabha constituency) in Maharashtra Legislative Assembly.

 Political party

 Rajesh Tope is from the Nationalist Congress Party.